Waller incident was ‘moment of madness’, says Mallinder, while Ashton faces bite allegations

 “We had a really important lineout at 12-9 up but we couldn’t look after the ball in their third and it was a moment of madness from Alex Waller that started our downfall.”

-However, Waller had appeared to be the victim in the first half of the match as it looked like former Saints wing Chris Ashton had bitten the front row forward.
+However, Waller had appeared to be the victim in the first half of the match as it looked like former Saints wing Chris Ashton had bitten the front row forward on the hand.

 Waller told Garner what had happened, and repeated the statement to the Saints coaching staff after the game.